Center for Constitutional Rights: Notable cases

+State of Washington v.
+Wanrow (1972): A women's self-defense murder case, CCR became counsel when the appeal process reached the Washington Supreme Court.
+The appellate court reversal of the original conviction was upheld.
+The landmark Supreme Court decision had far-reaching effects on women's self-defense and the law.

+United States v.
+Banks and Means (Wounded Knee Occupation) (1974): CCR's Kunstler and Mark Lane represented Russell Means and Dennis Banks, against charges of conspiracy and assault.
+Means and Banks had been leaders of the American Indian Movement occupation of Wounded Knee, which culminated in a standoff with the Federal Bureau of Investigation (FBI).
+After an eight-and-a-half-month trial, the US District Court of South Dakota dismissed the charges.

 Filártiga v.
-Peña-Irala, 630 F. 2d 876 (1980): Filártiga established a precedent for the use of the Alien Tort Statute to allow foreign victims of human rights abuses to seek justice in U.S. courts.
+Peña-Irala (1980): Filártiga established a precedent for the use of the Alien Tort Statute to allow foreign victims of human rights abuses to seek justice in US courts.
 CCR represented the family of Joelito Filártiga, the son of a left-wing Paraguayan dissident who had been tortured and killed by Paraguayan police.
 The precedent created by this case has facilitated subsequent international human rights cases, including Doe v.
 Karadzic and Doe v.
 Unocal.
 These cases have established that multinational corporations and other non-state actors can be held responsible for their complicity in human rights violations.

 Crumsey v.
-Justice Knights of the Ku Klux Klan, (1982):
+Justice Knights of the Ku Klux Klan (1982): CCR file for damages against the Ku Klux Klan (KKK) on behalf of five black women in Chattanooga, Tennessee.
+The women had been shot at, and four injured, by KKK members.
+It was the first civil rights suit filed against the KKK.
+The plaintiffs won $535,000 in damages.
+An injunction was served on the KKK prohibiting them from engaging in violence and from entering the black community.

 Paul v.
 Avril, (1994): In 1991, on behalf of six Haitian political activists, including Evans Paul, Mayor of Port-au-Prince, and under the Alien Tort Statute, the CCR sued former military dictator Prosper Avril for human rights violations.
 The suit sought compensation for damages that the plaintiffs suffered under Avril's rule.
 In November 1993, CCR attorneys moved for a default judgment.
 In July 1994, in an unprecedented decision in which a Haitian dictator or member of the military was held accountable for human rights abuses, a federal magistrate awarded a $41 million damage judgment to the victims of Prosper Avril.